engr101staff/engr101matlab/_sources/structs/main.rst

 Finding the "Best" Rover
 ------------------------

-To find the best rover, one may use the desirability function that loops through the vector of Rovers and returns the index of the most desirable rover.
+To find the best rover, one may use the :code:`desirability` function that loops through the vector of Rovers and returns the index of the most desirable rover.

 NOTE1: It is important to consider a potential "end" case in this example: what if there are no rovers left to make a choice !!
-In such cases, it is useful to return a "nonsense" number, such as index value = -1.
+In such cases, it is useful to return a "nonsense" number, such as index value = :code:`-1`.
 A negative value for a vector index will cause an error in the program, if sampled, and may be checked by the caller prior to attempting to read the vector.
 Think about which vector operation may be used to determine whether a vector is "empty".

 NOTE2: To determine the best Rover, search through the set of rovers.
 Think about which vector operation determines the "size" of the vector.